 College or Bust?
 Simple Advice for a Scary Topic

 Do you want the good news or bad news first?
 The cost of going to college is still increasing, but is rising at a much slower pace than most of us can recall.
 Since 1990, college tuition has grown roughly 6% per year.
 However, according to the Labor Department, tuition rose approximately 2% in the most recent year, in line with overall consumer price inflation.
-While college has become affordable for many – the typical in-state university budget required an outlay of $24,610 for the 2016-2017 academic year (College Board), and private colleges can cost twice as much – the fact that enrollment peaked in 2010 meant the laws of supply and demand would finally catch up with pricing.
+While college has become unaffordable for many – the typical in-state university budget required an outlay of $24,610 for the 2016-2017 academic year (College Board), and private colleges can cost twice as much – the fact that enrollment peaked in 2010 meant the laws of supply and demand would finally catch up with pricing.

 Still, how do you swing such a big figure in your budget?
 For most investors, funding a 529 college savings plan can be part of the solution.
 A 529 plan is a tax-advantaged investment vehicle designed to encourage saving for the future higher education expenses of a designated beneficiary.
 Whereas withdrawals from a 529 plan are tax free if used for qualified educational purposes, contributions to a 529 plan are made on an after-tax basis and qualify for the annual federal gift tax exclusion.
 This means married couples can contribute $28,000 per beneficiary each year and single individuals can set aside $14,000 per year.